Loopring/protocols/packages/loopring_v3/DESIGN.md

 We use a **nonce**.
 The nonce of the ring-matcher account paying the operator is used.
 The ring signed by the ring-matcher contains a nonce.
 The nonce in the next ring that is settled for this ring-matcher needs to be the nonce of the previous ring that was settled incremented by 1.
 A ring-matcher can have multiple accounts to have more control how rings can be processed by the operator (e.g. an account per trading pair).

-Note that doing an off-chain withdraw also increments the nonce value.
-A ring-matcher thus may want to limit himself to on-chain withdrawals so the nonce value of the account remains the same.
+Note that doing an offchain withdraw also increments the nonce value.
+A ring-matcher thus may want to limit himself to onchain withdrawals so the nonce value of the account remains the same.

-#### Only allow off-chain requests to be used once
+#### Only allow offchain requests to be used once

 The **nonce** of the account is increased by 1 for these operations.
-The expected nonce is stored in the off-chain request which is signed by the account owner.
+The expected nonce is stored in the offchain request which is signed by the account owner.

 ## Exchanges